awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [SAPinViewController ★15](https://github.com/siavashalipour/SAPinViewController) - Simple and easy to use default iOS PIN screen.
 This simple library allows you to draw a fully customisable PIN screen same as the iOS default PIN view.
 My inspiration to create this library was form THPinViewController, however SAPinViewController is completely implemented in Swift.
 Also the main purpose of creating this library was to have simple, easy to use and fully customisable PIN screen. 🔶
 * [VoiceItAPI1IosSDK ★4](https://github.com/voiceittech/VoiceItAPI1IosSDK) - A super easy way to add Voice Authentication(Biometrics) to your iOS apps, conveniently usable via cocoapods :large_orange_diamond:
 * [TOPasscodeViewController ★209](https://github.com/timoliver/TOPasscodeViewController) - A modal passcode input and validation view controller for iOS
+* [BiometricAuthentication ★349](https://github.com/rushisangani/BiometricAuthentication) - Use Apple FaceID or TouchID authentication in your app using BiometricAuthentication :large_orange_diamond:

 #### Encryption
 * [AESCrypt-ObjC ★690 ⏳1Y](https://github.com/Gurpartap/AESCrypt-ObjC) - A simple and opinionated AES encrypt / decrypt Objective-C class that just works.